The BCS Professional Certification Scheme

 The syllabi for both GDPR Foundation and Practitioner levels are reviewed and updated every six months by BCS to ensure their relevance.
 The most recent syllabi updates consider data protection legislation following the end of the Brexit transition period on the 31st December 2020.
 The next update is planned for Jan 2022.
 The CISMP and Practitioner FOI syllabi are updated annually.

-Note, Freevacy updates all BCS courseware before every course to cover legislative changes, case law, and other developments not yet reflected within the current BCS Syllabus.
+Note, Freevacy updates all BCS qualifications and courseware before every course to cover legislative changes, case law, and other developments not yet reflected within the current BCS Syllabus.